joede/prjdoc/README.markdown

 descriptions.

 I've written these styles as part of an ISO9001 project documentation in 1999.
-After reactivating this class as base of an pandoc template, I decide to make it public.
+After reactivating this class as base of an pandoc template, I decided to make it public.

 I'm not a LaTeX developer, so don't expect to much. ;-)